MikeCorv/llm_evals/README.md

 # llm_evals
-This repository contains a collection of Colab notebooks used to evaluate In Context Learning with various Large Language Models (LLMs) on the MMLU (Massive Multitask Language Understanding) benchmark and other various benchmarks.
+This repository contains a collection of Colab notebooks used to evaluate In Context Learning with various Large Language Models (LLMs) on the [MMLU](https://huggingface.co/datasets/cais/mmlu) benchmark and other various benchmarks.
 The output from colab is cleared for clarity.

 These evaluations leverage the EleutherAI [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) library.

 <img width="1362" height="778" alt="image" src="https://github.com/user-attachments/assets/b796e71a-82e9-42fb-bfff-c9af44f0ddfb" />

-Notable Achievements
+Notable Achievements:

 (MMLU)